sir-dunxalot/ember-modals/README.md

 - Expose a `resetModal()` method to reset default properties
 - More Browser support for included stylesheets
 - Test(s) for animation duration of modals
-- Clicking on the overlay should close the modal
 - Hitting esc should close the modal
 - Online demo